HESTIA meets SE²A

 Research approaches and solutions for more climate-friendly aviation from the Cluster of Excellence SE²A

-9 October 2025 - 9h-16h - Leibniz University Hannover - Faculty of Mechanical Engineering
+Leibniz University Hannover - Faculty of Mechanical Engineering (Building 8110, room 030)

 This scientific workshop aims to provide an overview of the numerical and experimental work as well as the technological development carried out by the HESTIA project — funded by the European Union through the Climate, Infrastructure and Environment Executive Agency (CINEA) — to increase knowledge of the hydrogen-air combustion of future hydrogen fuelled aero-engines in order to reduce the climate impact of aviation.
+It is aimed at doctoral students affiliated to the institutions of the Sustainable and Energy-Efficient Aviation (SE²A) or HESTIA partners organisations.

 About HESTIA